kanead/movement-and-media-research-group/content/authors/gary/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: Gary is conducting his research MSc in the School of Biology and Environmental Science at University College Dublin where he is investigating the movement ecology of Eurasian curlew in Ireland with a focus on home range analysis and habitat selection.

 interests:
   - Movement ecology (birds)
   - Computational Linguistics
   - Conservation biology of the Eurasian curlew

-education:
+#education:
-  courses:
+#  courses:
 #    - course: PhD in Artificial Intelligence
 #      institution: Stanford University
 #      year: 2012
-    - course: MSc in Climate Change: Science and Impacts
+#    - course: MSc in Climate Change: Science and Impacts
-      institution: University College Dublin
+#      institution: University College Dublin
-      year: 2021
+#      year: 2021
-    - course: BA Mod Hon in Mathematics
+#    - course: BA Mod Hon in Mathematics
-      institution: Trinity College Dublin
+#      institution: Trinity College Dublin
-      year: 1982
+#      year: 1982

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons